 Two essays that I enjoyed reading the most were ‘Imaginary Astronomies’ and ‘Why the Island is Never Found’.
 If I may recommend, these two should be read in tandem and savoured towards the last.

 Eco reflects, “There is not only a history of imaginary astronomy but also an imaginary history of astronomy, which still survives today....”
 His investigation reveals that gratification is not a modern-day pursuit.
 Medieval adventurers ardently pursued it, too.

-Eco regurgitates a list (again) of fictitious islands, godforsaken territories, apocryphal characters like the mythical sailer Prester John and even, fanciful chemicals, too, like the ‘powder of sympathy’.
-To pique your imagination further, there are a handful of weird, ancient maps, too, originally drawn and used by the navigators of the medieval times.
+Eco regurgitates a list (again) of fictitious islands, godforsaken territories, apocryphal characters and more.
+So you learn about the mythical sailer Prester John and even, fanciful chemicals, too, like the ‘powder of sympathy’.
+To pique your imagination further, there are a handful of weird, ancient maps, too.
+The sailors in the medieval times apparently drew these maps to map their navigation.

 Umberto Eco belongs to the rarefied class of literary geniuses who are good at both mesmerizing you with their words and holding your rapt attention with their erudition and sagacity.

-I recommend ‘Inventing the Enemy’ to all those who share an inclination toward knowing the past in all its fullness: wholesome and sinister aspects including and to those, too, who appreciate the ecclesiastical literature.
+I recommend ‘Inventing the Enemy’ to all those who appreciate the ecclesiastical literature.

 ©2017 BookJelly.
 All rights reserved